puppetlabs/vmfloaty/README.md

   DESCRIPTION:

-    A CLI helper tool for Puppet's vmpooler to help you stay afloat
+    A CLI helper tool for Puppet's VMPooler to help you stay afloat

   COMMANDS: